cfpandrade/Linux/README.md

 2. Navigate to the repository directory: cd Linux
-3. Make the script executable: chmod +x install.sh
+3. Make the script executable: chmod +x install
-4. Run the script as an administrator: sudo ./install.sh
+4. Run the script as an administrator: sudo ./install

 ## Features
 - Updates and upgrades the system